Dedicated to safe ships and clean seas, IACS makes a unique contribution to

 IACS implemented the CSR-OT and CSR-BC maintenance program via the IACS CSR Knowledge Centre (KC).
 All the agreed Q&As are published on the IACS web site in order to assist its Member Societies and Industry in implementing the CSR in a uniform and consistent manner.

 A Knowledge Centre (KC) for the CSR BC & OT was also implemented by IACS as an online repository of questions, observations and feedback during the development of these Rules and it will continue to be used to facilitate the management and maintenance of the CSR BC & OT.
-The IACS Knowledge Centre may be accessed at the following link: www.iacs-csrkc.org.uk.
+The IACS Knowledge Centre may be accessed by IACS Members only at the following link: www.iacs-csrkc.org.uk.

 IACS organisational structure and work process and procedures pertaining to maintenance, harmonisation and further development of IACS CSR BC & OT are detailed in IACS Procedure Volume 4.

 For CSR pages, click 'Publications' in the main menu and 'Common Structural Rules'.

 The long-standing scheme has been amended such that audits and assessment of compliance with the QSCS are now carried out by independent external Accredited Certification Body(ies) ("ACB"), rather than IACS's own auditors.
 The Scheme can be applied equally by IACS Members and non-IACS classification societies (including non-Applicants for IACS Membership).